ga-curriculum/controlled-forms-in-react-lab/exercise/README.md

 ## What You'll Build

+The local library is adding a feature to their website where users can add their favorite books to a virtual bookshelf.

-You will develop a single component named `BookShelf` that encompasses both the controlled form and the display of the bookshelf.
+You will develop a single component named `BookShelf` that contains both the controlled form and the display of the bookshelf.
 Using the `useState` hook, you will manage the form inputs and list of books, enabling real-time updates to the UI based on user input.

 ![Solution UI](../assets/solution-ui.png)